Readers Question: What are the similarities and differences between the Bank of England and the ECB? Thank you

 - The Bank of England have a target of inflation of CPI = 2% + / – 1

 - The ECB have an inflation target of below, but close to, 2%.
 Therefore, the ECB is less tolerant of inflation going above the inflation target.
 Evidence suggests the ECB is less willing to cut interest rates than say the Fed or MPC of Bank of England.
 Some have criticised the ECB of having an anti-inflationary bias at the expense of unemployment.

 - A further difficulty for the ECB is that they have to consider the inflation rate for the whole Eurozone.
 There could be simultaneously inflationary pressures in Germany, but deflation in southern Europe.

 Other Objectives of ECB and Bank of England

-The Bank of England have a target of low inflation, but, they are also asked to consider wider macro economic implications
+The Bank of England has a target of low inflation, but, they are also asked to consider wider macroeconomic implications

 Low inflation is not an end in itself.
 It is however an important factor in helping to encourage long-term stability in the economy.
 Price stability is a precondition for achieving a wider economic goal of sustainable growth and employment.
 High inflation can be damaging to the functioning of the economy.
 Low inflation can help to foster sustainable long-term economic growth.